-SCADA HMI software featuring the CITECT and WonderWare graphic software will be studied.
-Proper interfacing to PCs, RTUs, and PLCs will be covered to allow the proper operation of control circuits and for the collection of data in the system.
+SCADA HMI software featuring CITECT and Wonderware graphic software will be studied.
+Proper interfacing to PCs, RTUs, and PLCs will be covered to allow for the proper operation of control circuits and for the collection of data in the system.
+Prerequisite: successful completion of Programmable Logic Controllers (SD159) class.